lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (f)complying with Applicable Laws and requests from any governmental authority, statutory authority or other authority;

 11.3.
-To the extent that you are a Seller you acknowledge and agree that your Processing of Buyer Data vis-a-vis Lazada (including, your Processing of Buyer Data in connection with the Open Platform, the Lazada Seller Service Market and/or the Tools) shall be governed by the data processing terms set out in the Lazada Terms of Service (Seller) (formerly known as Marketplace Agreement) and any other policies and/or guidelines issued by Lazada and communicated to you.
+To the extent that you are a Seller you acknowledge and agree that your Processing of Buyer Data vis-à-vis Lazada (including, your Processing of Buyer Data in connection with the Open Platform, the Lazada Seller Service Market and/or the Tools) shall be governed by the data processing terms set out in the Lazada Terms of Service (Seller) (formerly known as Marketplace Agreement) and any other policies and/or guidelines issued by Lazada and communicated to you.

 11.4.
 To the extent that you are a Developer: